lsst-sims/sims_featureScheduler_runs2.0/README.md

 # retro

-Similar to previous baseline surveys.
+retro_baseline_v2.0_10yrs.db: Similar to previous baseline surveys.
 Mostly here to be used as a comparison run to check changes between previous baseline strategy and new runs.

+baseline_retrofoot_v2.0_10yrs.db:  The v2.0 baseline settings, but with the classic footprint.
+Rolling might so some wacky things here because it's expecting a different footprint.

 # rolling